 The hopes and dreams of discovering gold caused thousands of people to head where gold was discovered.
 Many people left high paying jobs and traveled thousands of miles in the hopes of discovering gold.
 This search for gold soon became known as Gold Fever.

 When we got to Sutter Sawmill, we spent each waking hour trying to find gold.
 We did this by panning in the streams.
 We used the pans to scoop up sand from the bottom of the streams.
 After swirling it around, gold settles at the bottom of the pan, since it is heavier than sand.
 Most of the time; however, no gold was found.

 The majority of the gold seekers lived in tents along the rivers.
 It was a hard life.
 The only ones who made a good living were the merchants.
 We had to buy tools; we had to buy food; and we had to buy clothes.
 Every merchant charged us very high prices for what they sold.

 My dad and I stayed in the hills for over 6 months.
 We worked from dawn to sunset every day.
 However, we were not very successful.
 In fact, we had barely enough money for food.
 Finally my dad gave up.
 He said he was going to town to buy a few provisions.
 He wanted to start the long trip back to Missouri the next day.
 He said,” Josh, we came here with nothing and we will leave with nothing.”

 After dad left for the store, I decided to pan one last time.
 Rover was with me, and I let him lead the way to the stream.
 He stopped near a bend in the river that didn’t look too promising.
 However, I took my shovel and began digging into the soft wet earth.
-As I dug, I seemed to hit an underground stream.
+As I dug, it seemed to l hit an underground stream.
 I dumped some of the dirt into my pan and swirled it around and around.
 I couldn’t believe my eyes when I saw some tiny, gleaming pebbles.